-The Coco Point Fund was established in 1978 by several guests of Coco Point Lodge to honour the staff there.
+The Trust Fund has contributed extensively to the hotel employees who lost their jobs after Hurricane Irma, raising funds and sending containers of goods and cash to help Barbudans.
+Originally the Coco Point Fund was established in 1978 by several guests of Coco Point Lodge to honour the staff there.
 The purpose of the fund was

 to aid the educational, medical, health, religious, and general welfare needs of the inhabitants and institutions of the island of Barbuda, and Antigua.
 Since its inception, The Coco Point Fund has accomplished this goal by providing the necessary tools and materials.
 The Barbudan people provide the labour and the spirit that puts these tools and materials to work.
 Most of the efforts over the years have been directed toward improving the island's education and health care resources.

 Over US$500,000 has been donated to facilities in Barbuda including dental equipment, eyeglasses, and playgrounds, and to the Holy Trinity School.
 The Fund was the driving force for the establishment of the Pre-school and since then has been a generous contributor to its support, paying the salary of one teacher and for the purchase of many of its supplies, teaching aids, toys and most recently a large jungle gym and a new porch addition.
 To reflect this, the preschool was named after the founder of Coco Point, William Cody Kelly.